isovector/draconian-results/pho.md

     indoor dining].
 Outdoor patio seating and
     take-out or delivery is allowed
 -   Whistler Blackcomb ski resort is [closed]
+-   Workplaces with a COVID-19 exposure may be ordered to [close for a minimum of 10 days]

 ### Safety recommendations